OmkarRatnaparkhi/Machine_Learning_Application_using_Balls_dataset/README.md

 Step2: Clean, prepare and manipulate that data. </br>
 Step3.
 Decide the machine learning algorithm and train the dataset. </br>
 Step4.
 Test the algorithm with some test dataset. </br>
 Step5.
-Depends on the test result improve the algorithm.  </br>
+Depending on the test result improve the algorithm.  </br>